ComfyUI Extension: Comfyui-Resolution-Master

 • ๐ŸŽฏ Auto-fit Button: Finds best matching preset for current dimensions

-• Auto Checkbox: When checked, automatically applies Auto-fit when new image is detected
+• Auto Checkbox: Automatically apply scaling when new image is detected

 • Detected Text (green): Click to apply the detected image's original dimensions